Hmustf/python4control/docs/control-design/02_system_responses.md

 ### Settling Time
 The time required for the system to settle within ±2% of its final value.
-- For our first-order system: approximately 4 time constants (4τ)
+- For our first-order system: 3.91 seconds (approximately 4 time constants)

 ### Overshoot
 The maximum peak value of the response curve measured from the desired response of the system.